 Bank Line of Credit.
 Our bank line of credit extends until February 2022 and is collateralized by our accounts receivable.
-As of March 31, 2017, the entire \$50.0 million facility was available for borrowing.
+As of June 30, 2017, the entire \$50.0 million facility was available for borrowing.
 Our credit facility contains certain financial ratios and operational covenants and other restrictions (including restrictions on additional debt, guarantees, and other distributions, investments, and liens) with which we and all of our subsidiaries must comply.
 Our bank line of credit does not include restrictions on future dividend payments.
 Any failure to comply with the covenants and other restrictions would constitute a default and could prevent us from borrowing additional funds under this line of credit.
 This credit facility contains two financial tests:

 - The funded debt ratio (defined as the average outstanding advances under the line for the quarter, divided by the consolidated Adjusted EBITDA for the trailing four quarters) must not be more than 2.0 to 1.0.
-We did not have any outstanding borrowings under the credit facility during the first quarter of 2017, and accordingly, the funded debt ratio did not limit potential borrowings as of March 31, 2017.
-Future decreases in our consolidated Adjusted EBITDA, however, could limit our potential borrowings under the credit facility. - Minimum Consolidated Net Worth must be at least \$346.7 million, plus 50% of consolidated net income for each quarter, beginning with the quarter ended December 31, 2016 (loss quarters not counted).
-Such amount was calculated as \$356.9 million at March 31, 2017, whereas our actual consolidated stockholders' equity at this date was in compliance at \$442.7 million.
+Our actual funded ratio as of June 30, 2017 was 0.01 to 1.0, as average borrowings were minimal against our credit facility during the three months ended June 30, 2017.
+Future decreases in our consolidated Adjusted EBITDA, could limit our potential borrowings under the credit facility. - · Minimum Consolidated Net Worth must be at least \$346.7 million, plus 50% of consolidated net income for each quarter, beginning with the quarter ended December 31, 2016 (loss quarters not counted).
+Such amount was calculated as \$363.7 million at June 30, 2017, whereas our actual consolidated stockholders' equity at this date was in compliance at \$457.1 million.